Identity Theft Information Center

 What our Customers should know about Lakeland Bank

-Lakeland Bank reminds its customers to use caution when responding to any email requesting that personal information be updated, especially when a link to a site is included in the message.
+Lakeland Bank reminds its customers to use caution when responding to any phone, email or text message regarding banking activity or requesting that personal information be updated, especially when a link to a site is included in the message.